-The Systemic Data Ethics framework is a whole system view of data ethics.
-It enables organizations to make sense of what Data Ethics means in practice, providing a stable foundation for long term strategy, and a way to take the next step.
+The Systemic Data Ethics framework is a whole system view of tech ethics for algorithms, big data and Web3.
+It makes sense of the complex, interconnected, socio-technical innovation domains, providing a stable foundation for long term strategy, and a way to take the next step.

 12 Domains to simplify complexity

 In a nutshell, the Systemic Data Ethics framework divides the field of tech ethics into 12 structured domains.
 These domains simplify strategy, help avoid blind-spots and diversity of what is required, and enable more effective delegation.